 Catherine paired the Jacket with her Aquatalia Rhumba boots.

-The £375 Parka is described on website as, “This lightweight coat is made from 100% cotton milled in England with a dry wax finish.
+The £375 Parka is described on the website as, “This lightweight coat is made from 100% cotton milled in England with a dry wax finish.
 A black sports-luxe lining provides fully waterproof protection and brings an urban appeal to this casual but elegant coat with a cinched waist and drawstring hood.
 Featuring vibrant orange detailing, gold cord ends and gold engraved bar”.

 A closer look at the detailing.